-Cemeteries: Nearly every Town, Village, and City have cemeteries, which are operated locally.
+Cemeteries: Nearly every town, village, and city has cemeteries, which are operated locally.

-Town Halls and Garages: Typically, each Town, Village, and City has a primary public building to house government functions and other public meetings.
-Many communities also have other buildings to store equipment for road maintenance, firefighting, etc. Road maintenance is discussed in Chapter 5.
+County and Municipal Facilities: Typically, each town, village, city, and county has a primary public building to house government functions and other public meetings.
+Many also have other buildings to store equipment for road maintenance, firefighting, etc. Road maintenance is discussed in Chapter 5.